Adoption Assistance Program

 - Expenses allowed as a credit or deduction under any other federal income tax rule

 - Expenses already paid or reimbursed by another employer or other party

 To apply for reimbursement, complete the Adoption Assistance Application Form.

-You must submit an application for reimbursement to the Benefits Service Center within six months of the date the adoption becomes final (or when the adoption process is terminated).
-You will not be reimbursed during the adoption process.
+You must submit an application for reimbursement to the Benefits Service Center within six months of the date the adoption becomes final (or adoption process is terminated).
+You cannot apply for reimbursement while the adoption is in progress.

-If upon review of your claim for reimbursement, a portion of, or your entire claim is denied, you will be notified of this denial in writing, within a reasonable amount of time.
-The determination of the AVP of Benefits, Central HR, with respect to your claim shall be binding and final.
-Should you wish to bring a civil court action challenging the denial of a portion of, or your entire claim, you must file any such action within one (1) year following the issuance of the denial notice.
+If a portion of, or your entire claim, is denied, you will be notified of this determination in writing within six (6) months of receipt of your claim by the Benefits Department.
+The determination of the AVP of Benefits and Compensation with respect to your claim shall be binding and final.
+If you wish to bring a civil court action challenging the denial of a portion of, or your entire claim, you must file any such action within one (1) year following the issuance of the denial notice.
 In addition, any such action must be filed in a court of competent jurisdiction with venue in New York County.